Click here to go back to the top of the webpage

 Shari Corey Williams

-hari is a native Detroiter representing the Bagley community.
+Shari is a native Detroiter representing the Bagley community.
 Shari is passionate about seeing a Detroit that is thriving.

 Shawndell Lynn Peregood